Last Updated on

 Ever since the weather started turning cold and we started making fall focused cocktails, we have been making lots of drinks full of apple, spices and maple.
 One flavor that we have been absolutely in love with is a butterscotch.
 When we busted out a brown sugar syrup for our Bourbon Butterbeer Cocktail, it really got us in the mood for more butterscotch everything.
-So of course, this resulted in us coming up with our Salted Bourbon Butterscotch Sauce.
+So of course, this resulted in us coming up with our Salted Bourbon Butterscotch Sauce recipe.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 When most people think of butterscotch, they think about the old hard candies that you used to get when you would visit your grandparents.
-Rather than those hard candies, we prefer to make a butterscotch sauce that is great for using in cocktails, adding as a drizzle on ice cream, or as a sweetener in a dessert coffee.
+Rather than those hard candies, we prefer to make a butterscotch sauce recipe that is great for using in cocktails, adding as a drizzle on ice cream, or as a sweetener in a dessert coffee.

 A lot of people think that butterscotch and caramel are the same thing, but there is one key difference, the type of sugar used.